-Exam Accommodations: In order for a student to access accommodations for final exams, those accommodations must have been demonstrably part of the student's program over the course of the term or year.
+Exam Accommodations: In order for a student to access accommodations for final exams (including PATs and Diploma Exams), those accommodations must have been demonstrably part of the student's program over the course of the term or year.
 For more information regarding this, please contact our Student Services team (guidance counsellor, administrator or learning support teacher).